-Miss Lacey Prpic, Miss Shannon Peters, Miss Emily Malone (Junior Debating Coaches)
+Miss Lacey Prpic, Mrs Louise Heilbuth (Junior Debating Coaches)

-Mrs Julie Harris, Miss Catherine Cuddihy (Oratory Coaches)
+Mrs Julieanne Harris, Ms Catherine Cuddihy (Oratory Coaches)

-Public Speaking is at RGS includes both Debating and Oratory.
-It is an activity that helps students to grow in confidence when speaking which is a very useful life skill.
-Participation in any of the events held in this activity will not only help students with current and future study but also allow them to voice their opinion and participate in discussions in the real world.
+Public Speaking at RGS includes both Debating and Oratory.
+It is an activity that helps students to grow in confidence when speaking, which is a very useful life skill.
+Participation in any of the events held in this activity will not only help students with current and future study, but also allow them to voice their opinion and participate in discussions in the real world.

 Oratory incorporates any public speaking competitions as they arise.
 There are many competitions that are available to students in their years of high school that will improve their confidence in this field, for example Rostrum Voice of Youth, Lions Youth of the Year and the annual RGS Oratory Competition.

 Debating is more like a team sport and involves impromptu rebuttal of the opposition team's arguments as well as prepared argument and formal adherence to speaker roles.
 RGS competes in the local competition with many other secondary schools.

 How do you become involved?

 Register your interest with Ms Cuddihy (email@example.com) or one of the seniors involved and listen to the notices and assemblies for competition information.